Books That Will Make You a Better UX Designer

 4. Shortlist and Refine Ideas

-Now it’s time to filter out the best ideas and see which ones work.
+Now it is time to filter out the best ideas and see which ones work.

 • What Makes a Good Name?